Lifeng-Liang/DbEntry/doc/en/DataAccess/DBEnums.md

 And it also designed to work together with .net enums.

-It only read when we use it, and won¡¯t read it again.
+It only read when we use it, and won't read it again.

 The following shows how to use it.
 And this is a sample in the released package: